da404lewzer/Minecraft-1.14/README.md

 ### Config Changes
 After the game launches it will create configs in **.minecraft_fabric\config**.

+Here are the best configs I could come up with that don't get in the way of seeing F3 coordinates or Beacon/Potion Effects:

 #### Giselbaer's Durability Viewer
 Modify *defaultValue* under **HUD Corner** to 1 (bottom left) in ***config\durabilityviewer.json***
 ```